mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-modeling-views.md

 dateCreated: 2022-01-13T19:49:54Z
 ---

-Here's how I think we should model views in our API and UI.
+Here's how I think we should model views in our backend and API.
 Each heading represents an attribute of Views.

 Before I get into attributes, here's an example table named `Movies` that I'll use to illustrate different types of Views.